-- B Grade Complete all assignments up to and including H9 - quiz Grades 80%
+- B Grade Complete 11 assignments - and quiz grades at least 80%

-- C Grade Complete all assignments including H6 - quiz Grades 70%
+- C Grade Complete 8 assignments - and quiz grades at least 70%

-Note some of the harder proejct are worth more than one homework point.
+Note a project if can be worth more than one homework point.
 If you think your project idea should be worth more than one assignment and/or if you want to present a project in class let me know.

 It is the student's responsibility to officially withdraw (drop) from the class.
 However, Instructor may drop students under the following conditions:

-- Students who have not completed at least 1 assignments two days before the drop without W grade (3/3/2014).
+- Students who have not completed at least 1 assignments two days before the drop without W grade.

-- Students who have not completed at least 50% of the work by two days before the drop with W grade (4/20/2014).
+- Students who have not completed at least 50% of the work by two days before the drop with W grade.

 - Students who miss 2 or more class session

 Sometimes you get a grade that you don't like, usually for one of the following reasons: